rips2015huawei/pythonScripts/readme.md

 * wrt   = with respect to

 ## Directories:
+* RidershipVWeather\_plots
+    - contains the folders code and plots, which contain the plotting code and the img files, respectively.
 * SystemData
     - contains the Capital Bikeshare Data for years 2012 and 2014
 * shapeFiles